-29. I HAVEN'T RECEIVED MY BLANK BALLOT YET, WHAT SHOULD I DO?
+29. BB-1: I HAVEN'T RECEIVED MY BLANK BALLOT YET, SHOULD I USE A BACKUP BALLOT (THE FWAB)?

 VI.
-FEDERAL TAX
+FEDERAL TAX [TX]

-30. IF I REGISTER TO VOTE IN US ELECTIONS, WILL THAT MAKE THE IRS COME CALLING?
+30. TX-1: IF I REGISTER TO VOTE IN US ELECTIONS, WILL THAT MAKE THE IRS COME CALLING?

 VII.
-STATE AND LOCAL ELECTIONS:
+STATE AND LOCAL ELECTIONS [ST]

-- 31. CAN I VOTE IN STATE AND LOCAL ELECTIONS IF I LIVE OUTSIDE THE US? - 32.
-WHAT ARE THE STATE INCOME TAX CONSEQUENCES IF I INDICATE ON MY FPCA FORM THAT I "INTEND TO RETURN"? - 33.
-MY STATE SENDS ME A FULL BALLOT WITH BOTH STATE AND FEDERAL ELECTIONS.
+- 31. ST-1: CAN I VOTE IN STATE AND LOCAL ELECTIONS IF I LIVE OUTSIDE THE US? - 32.
+ST-2: WHAT ARE THE STATE INCOME TAX CONSEQUENCES IF I INDICATE ON MY FEDERAL POST CARD APPLICATION (FPCA) FORM THAT I "INTEND TO RETURN"? - 33.
+ST-3: MY STATE SENDS ME A FULL BALLOT WITH BOTH STATE AND FEDERAL ELECTIONS.
 CAN I PROTECT MYSELF FROM STATE INCOME TAX LIABILITY IF I ONLY VOTE FOR THE FEDERAL OFFICES?

 VIII.
-STUDY ABROAD
+STUDY ABROAD [SA]

-- 34. I'M STUDYING ABROAD AND I DIDN'T REGISTER TO VOTE BEFORE LEAVING THE US, CAN I VOTE? - 35.
-I'M STUDYING ABROAD FOR ONLY ONE SEMESTER, SHOULD I SEND IN THE FEDERAL POST CARD APPLICATION (FPCA) TO REGISTER TO VOTE OR WAIT UNTIL I GET BACK TO THE US? - 36.
-I'M ALREADY REGISTERED TO VOTE, DO I NEED TO SEND IN THE FEDERAL POST CARD APPLICATION (FPCA) TO REQUEST MY BALLOT WHILE I'M STUDYING ABROAD? - 37.
-WHAT SHOULD I USE AS MY "US VOTING ADDRESS" WHEN I'M STUDYING ABROAD? - 38.
-IF I SEND IN THE FEDERAL POST CARD APPLICATION (FPCA), WHAT HAPPENS WHEN I RETURN TO THE US? - 39.
-WHAT HAPPENS IF I FORGET TO UPDATE MY ADDRESS AFTER I MOVE BACK TO THE US AND I GET AN OVERSEAS BALLOT?
+- 34. SA-1: I'M STUDYING ABROAD AND I DIDN'T REGISTER TO VOTE BEFORE LEAVING THE US, CAN I VOTE? - 35.
+SA-2: I'M STUDYING ABROAD FOR ONLY ONE SEMESTER, SHOULD I SEND IN THE FEDERAL POST CARD APPLICATION (FPCA) NOW TO REGISTER TO VOTE, OR WAIT UNTIL I GET BACK TO THE US? - 36.
+SA-3: I'M ALREADY REGISTERED TO VOTE, DO I NEED TO SEND IN THE FEDERAL POST CARD APPLICATION (FPCA) TO REQUEST MY BALLOT WHILE I'M STUDYING ABROAD? - 37.
+SA-4: WHAT SHOULD I USE AS MY "US VOTING ADDRESS" WHEN I'M STUDYING ABROAD? - 38.
+SA-5: IF I SEND IN THE FEDERAL POST CARD APPLICATION (FPCA), WHAT HAPPENS WHEN I RETURN TO THE US?

+39. SA-6: WHAT HAPPENS IF I FORGET TO UPDATE MY ADDRESS AFTER I MOVE BACK TO THE US AND I GET AN OVERSEAS BALLOT?

-I. VOTING AS A US CITIZEN ABROAD
+I. VOTING AS A US CITIZEN OUTSIDE THE USA[VA]

-1. I LIVE OUTSIDE THE US, CAN I VOTE IN US ELECTIONS?
+1. VA-1: I LIVE OUTSIDE THE US, CAN I VOTE IN US ELECTIONS?

-Yes, US citizens living outside the US have the right to vote in US elections as overseas voters!
-You must meet the same eligibility requirements as other US voters, such as being 18 years old by the General Election, but it doesn't matter if you were registered to vote before you left the US or how long you have lived outside the US.
+Yes, US citizens living (or working or traveling) outside the US have the right to vote in US elections as overseas voters!
+You must meet the same eligibility requirements as other US voters, such as being 18 years old by the General election, but it doesn't matter how long you have been outside the US or if you were registered to vote before you left.

-All overseas voters are eligible to vote in Federal Elections, that is, for President, US Senator and US House of Representatives.
+All overseas voters are eligible to vote in Federal elections, that is, for President, US Senator and US House of Representatives.
 Federal elections take place every two (2) years.
 Overseas voters may vote in the Primary as well as the General election and in any Special federal elections that may be required outside of the regularly scheduled elections.

-Some overseas voters are also eligible to vote in State and Local Elections (such as Governor, State Legislature, Mayor).
-Please see FAQs # 31, 32 & 33 (below) for more information about voting in State and Local Elections.
+Some overseas voters are also eligible to vote in State and Local elections (such as governor, state legislature, mayor).
+Please see FAQs # ST-1, ST-2 & ST-3 (below) for more information about voting in State and Local elections.

-2. CAN I VOTE IN THE MIDTERM ELECTIONS?
+2. VA-2: CAN I VOTE IN THE MIDTERM ELECTIONS AS AN OVERSEAS VOTER?

 Yes.
-US citizens living outside the US have the right to vote in US Federal elections.
-The Midterm Elections are Federal elections that occur every two years and include all 435 seats in the US House of Representatives along with one-third of the US Senate seats.
+US citizens living (or working or traveling) outside the US have the right to vote in US Federal elections.
+The Midterm elections are Federal elections that occur every two years and include all 435 seats in the US House of Representatives along with one-third of the US Senate seats.

-3. CAN I VOTE IN THE PRIMARIES AS AN OVERSEAS VOTER?
+3. VA-3: CAN I VOTE IN THE PRIMARY ELECTIONS AS AN OVERSEAS VOTER?